microsoft/vscode-docs/docs/cpp/launch-json-reference.md

 ### externalConsole

-Used only when launching the debuggee.
+Used only when launching the debugger.
 For `attach`, this parameter does not change the debuggee's behavior.

 - **Windows**: When set to true, it will spawn an external console.
 When set to false, it will use VS Code's integratedTerminal.
 - **Linux**: When set to true, it will notify VS Code to spawn an external console.
 When set to false, it will use VS Code's integratedTerminal.